VisualMeaning/development-texts/records/lenses_and_lens_stacks.md

 The current implementation of the Shared Meaning Platform makes little room for a Map (as a thing which appears in the "Map Switcher") to be anything other than a single lens (although this may be a child lens together with its parent/s).

-**It is not clear if a map should be able to be more clearly defined as a set of child and parent lenses, even where those child lenses are only siblings to one another, and are not intended to be viewed together.**
-TODO: _AD may wish to check this with MP_

 For lenses to be in a set that makes up a map, typically there will be parent and child relationships between the lenses.

 A parent lens should represent all the structure and context which does not change for the children.